grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 ```

-Check out [k6 metrics](https://k6.io/docs/using-k6/metrics/) to learn more about the results automatically reported by k6.
+Your test analysis might need to go beyond what's available with default metrics.

-But besides the automatic results, we can also design our test to validate application functionality and report application errors.
+To make your result analysis more meaningful, you might want to also validate application functionality and report errors.

-Some application failures only happen under certain load conditions like high traffic.
+Some application failures happen only under certain load conditions, such as high traffic.
 These errors are hard to find.
-To find the cause of failures quicker, instrument your APIs and verify requests are getting the expected responses.
-To verify application logic in k6, you can use checks.
+To find the cause of failures more quickly, instrument your APIs and verify that requests get the expected responses.
+To verify application logic in k6, you can use _Checks_.

 [Checks](https://k6.io/docs/using-k6/checks/) validate conditions during the test execution, for example, to verify and track API responses.
 With checks, you can confirm expected API responses, such as the HTTP status or any returned data.

-Our script now verifies the HTTP response's status, headers, and payload.
+Our script now verifies the HTTP response status, headers, and payload.

 ```javascript
 import { check } from 'k6';